 Sessions provide concurrent de-multiplexing of interleaved message streams while preserving and guaranteeing ordered delivery.

 A session receiver is created by a client accepting a session.
 When the session is accepted and held by a client, the client holds an exclusive lock on all messages with that session's session ID in the queue or subscription.
 It will also hold exclusive locks on all messages with the session ID that will arrive later.

 The lock is released when you call close methods on the receiver or when the lock expires.
 There are methods on the receiver to renew the locks as well.
 Instead, you can use the automatic lock renewal feature where you can specify the time duration for which you want to keep getting the lock renewed.
 The session lock should be treated like an exclusive lock on a file, meaning that the application should close the session as soon as it no longer needs it and/or doesn't expect any further messages.

 When multiple concurrent receivers pull from the queue, the messages belonging to a particular session are dispatched to the specific receiver that currently holds the lock for that session.
 With that operation, an interleaved message stream in one queue or subscription is cleanly de-multiplexed to different receivers and those receivers can also live on different client machines, since the lock management happens service-side, inside Service Bus.

 The previous illustration shows three concurrent session receivers.
 One Session with

 SessionId = 4 has no active, owning client, which means that no messages are delivered from this specific session.
 A session acts in many ways like a sub queue.

 The session lock held by the session receiver is an umbrella for the message locks used by the peek-lock settlement mode.
 Only one receiver can have a lock on a session.
-A receiver may have many in-flight messages, but the messages will be received in order.
+A receiver might have many in-flight messages, but the messages are received in order.
 Abandoning a message causes the same message to be served again with the next receive operation.